Student General Rules And Guidelines

 A. Charges and Judicial Board Hearings

-4. During this meeting, the accused student meets one on one with the Dean of Student Services (or his or her designee).
-Representatives or parents will only be allowed in this meeting at the discretion of the Dean of Student Services (or his or her designee) when appropriate.
+4. During this meeting, the accused student meets one on one with the Dean of Student Affairs (or his or her designee).
+Representatives or parents will only be allowed in this meeting at the discretion of the Dean of Student Affairs (or his or her designee) when appropriate.
 In addition, a FERPA release must be signed.

 6. After reviewing the facts with the accused student, or after reviewing the accused student's statement, a decision will be made whether to formally charge the accused student with a violation of the Student Code of Conduct.
 Based on the facts and circumstances presented, the charges may be amended or changed, and the student will be made aware of those changes immediately.

-- The accused student may admit the alleged violation and request, in writing, that the Dean of Student Services (or his or her designee) take whatever action seems necessary; or
+- The accused student may admit the alleged violation and request, in writing, that the Dean of Student Affairs (or his or her designee) take whatever action seems necessary; or

 - The accused student may admit the alleged violation and request a hearing before the Judicial Board regarding the sanction; or

-- The accused student may deny the alleged violation, in which case the Dean of Student Services (or his or her designee) shall refer him or her to the Judicial Board.
+- The accused student may deny the alleged violation, in which case the Dean of Student Affairs (or his or her designee) shall refer him or her to the Judicial Board.

 10. If the accused student elects to admit the alleged violation and request a hearing before the Judicial Board to determine the sanction or if the student denies the allegation, a Judicial Board hearing will be scheduled as soon as practicable.